The cool kids are headed back to Bayside High for a Saved by the Bell sequel series, and now we have our first look at the upcoming Peacock show.

-A new Saved by the Bell series planned for NBCUniversal’s streaming service, Peacock, will reunite original series stars Mario Lopez and Elizabeth Berkley for a show that explores the former high-school classmates lives’ after they left Bayside, and bring them back to their beloved alma mater.
-Both Lopez and Berkley are confirmed to reprise their roles, while Mark-Paul Gosselaar is also in talks to return for the show.
+The new Saved by the Bell series planned for NBCUniversal’s streaming service, Peacock, will reunite original series stars Mario Lopez and Elizabeth Berkley for a show that explores the former high school classmates lives’ after they left Bayside, and bring them back to their beloved alma mater.
+Both Lopez and Berkley are confirmed to reprise their roles, while Mark-Paul Gosselaar is also expected to return for the show.

 The new Saved by the Bell series comes from Emmy-winning 30 Rock writer Tracey Wigfield, who previously created, wrote, and appeared in the series Great News, and will serve as the showrunner on the sequel series.
 Wigfield will also executive produce the series alongside original Saved by the Bell creator Peter Engel and Great News executive producer Franco Bario.
 Lopez and Berkley will also serve as producers.

 Time out!
 Who's psyched to see the first #SavedByTheBell teaser!?
 Check out this flock of first looks from #PeacockTV originals streaming soon.
 Threaded for your viewing pleasure! pic.twitter.com/XdIZ7BN9tV

 — Peacock (@peacockTV) April 16, 2020